giotto-ai/us-election-tda/README.md

 # Discovering hidden socio-economic voting patterns in the US thanks to Giotto-Mapper

+The accompanying blog post can be found [here](https://towardsdatascience.com/the-shape-of-the-united-states-presidential-elections-c336d80e4ddf) .

 Want to dive right in?
-Go directly to the [Getting started](#getting-started) section!
+Find the accompanying blog post Go directly to the [Getting started](#getting-started) section!

 ## What it is

 A guide on how to gain insight in socio-economic and election data of U.S. counties using the Mapper algorithm implemented in [Giotto-learn](https://github.com/giotto-ai/giotto-learn).
+See the accompanying [blog post](https://towardsdatascience.com/the-shape-of-the-united-states-presidential-elections-c336d80e4ddf) for further details.

 ## Data